Written By: Michelle Lievense

 Luckily, there’s plenty you can do to control litter box odor.
-Follow these pro tips for a healthier home that’s free from that foul litter box smell.
+Follow these pro tips for how to keep litter box from smelling and a healthier home that’s free from that foul litter box smell.

 Indoor cats will use the litter box three to four times a day.
 That means scooping is often one of the best ways to minimize odor and stay on top of a sanitary litter box environment.
 Ideally, you’ll scoop right after your cat uses the facilities, but since that isn’t always realistic.
 Aim for at least one to two times each day.
 For times when you can’t scoop as often, or are in a rush, you can use a product like Skout’s Honor Litter Box Deodorizer for a quick refresh in between cleanings to help eliminate litter box odor.
 It’s safe to spray on used litter and in the surrounding air wherever nasty odors are present.

-While this chore is less favorable than scooping, dumping the litter and cleaning out the box with Skout’s Honor Cat Urine & Odor Destroyer is an excellent and cat-safe way to stay on top of odors that can stick to the sides and bottom of the litter box.
+While this chore is less favorable than scooping, dumping the litter and cleaning out the box with Skout’s Honor Cat Urine & Odor Destroyer is an excellent and pet-safe cat litter odor eliminator to stay on top of odors that can stick to the sides and bottom of the litter box.
 Even smooth plastic is a little porous, which means odors can sink into the material over time.